 How Segmentation-as-a-Service will underpin the patient-specific treatment revolution

-In the not-too-distant future the idea of using off-the-shelf surgical implants will become as anachronistic as using wooden legs as prosthetics.
+In the future, the idea of using off-the-shelf surgical implants could become as anachronistic as using wooden legs as prosthetics.

 But to bring patient-specific implants and associated surgical cutting guides into mainstream medicine, medtech companies will have to massively scale up the production of 3D electronic files (that can be viewed or printed), which requires a new approach to data segmentation.